bodrick/awesome/README.md

 *   [dosco/llm-client](https://github.com/dosco/llm-client) - JS/TS library to make to easy to build with LLMs.
 Full support for various LLMs and VectorDBs, Agents, Function Calling, Chain-of-Thought, RAG, Semantic Router and more.
 Based on the popular Stanford DSP paper.
 Create and compose efficient prompts using prompt signatures. 🌵 🦙 🔥 ❤️ 🖖🏼
 *   [mckaywrigley/chatbot-ui-lite](https://github.com/mckaywrigley/chatbot-ui-lite) - A simple chatbot starter kit for OpenAI's chat model using Next.js, TypeScript, and Tailwind CSS.
 *   [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - AI chat for every model.
-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Open-source VS Code and JetBrains extensions that enable you to easily create your own modular AI software development system
+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue enables you to create your own AI code assistant inside your IDE.
+Keep your developers in flow with open-source VS Code and JetBrains extensions
 *   [gitpod-io/openvscode-server](https://github.com/gitpod-io/openvscode-server) - Run upstream VS Code on a remote machine with access through a modern web browser from any device, anywhere.
 *   [getumbrel/llama-gpt](https://github.com/getumbrel/llama-gpt) - A self-hosted, offline, ChatGPT-like chatbot.
 Powered by Llama 2.
 100% private, with no data leaving your device.
 New: Code Llama support!
 *   [EnumC/qbittorrent-windscribe-ephemeral-port](https://github.com/EnumC/qbittorrent-windscribe-ephemeral-port) - Automatically create ephemeral ports in windscribe and update qbittorrent config to use the new port.
 Gluetun support.